bootdotdev/blog/content/devops/backend-devops-roles-merging.md

 Just as full-stack engineers improve efficiency in full-stack engineering tasks, back-end engineers that know how to deploy infrastructure increase the efficiency in back-end tasks.
 If a back-end engineer is working on a task that requires a new database, they would normally need to pass the task off to an ops team first, just like a front-end team would pass the need for new API endpoints to the back-end team.
 Instead, if the back-end engineer knows how to edit Terraform files, they can do it themselves, making everything move quite a bit faster.

 However, as I pointed out above - this comes with a trade-off.
 Requiring your engineers to know and do *more* means that they won't necessarily be as good at any one thing.
 If you're familiar with the idea of a [T-Shaped developer](/about/#t-shaped-developers-are-the-most-successful), you're giving them a wider row but a more shallow column.
-That said, on small teams this is *usually* a good trade to make.
+That said, on small teams, this is *usually* a good trade to make.

 {{< cta1 >}}